Bath and North East Somerset Libraries

 Books in Braille for Children

-We have a selection of Children’s books in Large Print and Braille.
-Please ask staff for more information.
+We have a selection of children’s books in large print and braille.

 Bookstart Additional Needs Packs